TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 ### Graph Visualizer

 !!! note
-    This tutorial assumes you DO know how to use a debugger.
-If you do NOT feel uncomfortable using a debugger go back to the [Breakpoints Tutorial Section](#Breakpoints)
+    If you are not yet comfortable using a debugger, go back to the [Breakpoints Tutorial Section](#breakpoints)

 Now that we have the debugger working we can use the graph visualizer to better represent the graph.